 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-Clinical depression affects about 19 million Americans annually.
-It is estimated to contribute to half of all suicides.
 About 5%-10% of women, and 2%-5% of men will experience at least one major depressive episode during their adult life.
 Depression affects people of both genders, as well as all races, incomes, ages, and ethnic and religious backgrounds.
 However, it is twice as common in women compared to men and three to five times more common in the elderly than in young people.

 Causes of Depression